rmania/amsterdam.github.io/guides/data-pipeline-setup.md

 **install docker**
 First check your OS version.
-For Windows users the 10 Home editions use Docker Toolbox, a Legacy desktop solution intended for older for older Mac and Windows systems that do not meet the requirements of Docker for Mac and Docker for Windows.
+For Windows users the 10 Home editions use Docker Toolbox, a Legacy desktop solution intended for older Mac and Windows systems that do not meet the requirements of Docker for Mac and Docker for Windows.
 It is recommended upgrading to newer applications, if possible and for Windows users to upgrade to PRO.
 Windows: https://docs.docker.com/toolbox/toolbox_install_windows/ .
 This toolbox run on Oracle VirtualBox VM and is therefore a lot slower than the following install solution.

 Windows 10 PRO: download Docker for Windows PC Community Edition from the Docker Store.  https://www.docker.com/docker-windows download and install <a href="https://www.docker.com">docker</a></br>

 To get started with Docker, see [starting guide](https://docs.docker.com/get-started/)

+**define a container with a dockerfile** dockerfiles defines what goes into the container. start by creating an empty directory, change directories into the new directory (CD), and create a file called Dockerfile.

+The Dockerfile you need to build the postgres base instance can be found at https://github.com/Amsterdam/docker/blob/master/postgres/Dockerfile

+In the docker CL type: ```docker build -t projectname```

+to run the image and build a container run: ```docker run -p 4000:80 projectname``` Check http://localhost:4000 for the rendering.
+If you are running Docker Toolbox on windows, use the docker Machine IP adress instead.
+You can find this one by docker-machine ip (http://192.168.99.100:4000/) f.i.

-**build postgreSQL data base image**
+1) **build postgreSQL data base image**
+Access to resources like networking interfaces and disk drives is virtualized inside this environment, isolated from the rest of your system, so you have to map ports to the outside world, and be specific about what files you want to “copy in” to that environment.

 ```
 git clone https://github.com/Amsterdam/schoonmonitor.git schoonmonitor